Published On: July 3, 2025 | Last Updated: December 31, 2025

 Minimizes Dependency on External Financing

 A strong AR process reduces the need for short-term borrowing or credit lines to cover cash gaps.
-By funding operations through timely collections, businesses can lower financing costs and reduce reliance on debt, improving overall financial stability.
+By funding operations through disciplined collections, CFOs preserve financing optionality, reduce interest expense, and maintain greater negotiating leverage with lenders.

 Improves Creditworthiness and Supplier Relationships